 More packing!
 Occasionally we can arrange for the climbers to leave ahead of the expedition leader and sherpas.
 We judge at the time..

 We pack everything else for the yaks to hump down.
-The idea is to trek to BC then get the truck and Landcruisers there in the afternoon, heading to Nyalam or even Zhangmu.
+The idea is to trek to BC then get the truck and land cruisers there in the afternoon, heading to Kerung.
 Back to thicker air!.

-We should arrive in Kathmandu late afternoon or evening ready to enjoy the good restaurants..
+We should arrive in Kathmandu late afternoon or evening.
+Be ready to enjoy the good restaurants..

-Time for a good relaxing and shopping and to celebrate the expedition..
+Time for a good relaxation and shopping to celebrate the expedition!.

 Basically our expedition lasts as long as it takes to summit.
 We should be back to Kathmandu by this time and so plan your departure around this time..